szaman19/ChARGe/examples/aizynthfinder/README.md

 Here is one example for Ritonavir:

 ```
-[o3 orchestrated] Experiment completed.
+[o3 orchestrated] Task completed.
 Results: Below is a concise description of three reasonable disconnections that arise from the tool search.
 All of the required “building blocks’’ (in italics) are commercially listed or available in ≤ 2-step literature procedures.
 Standard peptide / carbamate chemistry is used throughout, so only the key bond-forming steps are highlighted.

 ────────────────────────
 ROUTE A “Acid-chloride peptide coupling”